koding/kdlearn/guides/creating-kdapps/tools-needed/index.md

 # Tools Needed

 Before we go into what Koding Apps are and how to create them, lets go over required and/or useful knowledge and tools.
 Don't forget to checkout the [Useful Tools][useful tools] page after you get through Getting Started.

+## Services

+### Github
+The Koding App infrastructure utilizes [Github](http://github.com) for storing app specific resources (js, images, css, scripts).
+This enables developers to store there apps for free without worry, making the Koding app workflow simple.

 ## Languages

 ### CoffeeScript or JavaScript

 Koding Applications are primarily programmed in [CoffeeScript][coffeescript].
 While you can technically use any language, as long as the final output is a single javascript file named `index.js` within the root of your App directory.

 ## Tools

 ### KDC, The Koding Compiler

 The [Koding Compiler][kdc], otherwise known as `kdc` is a small utility to compile Koding apps to a single `index.js` file.

 This tool comes with your Koding VM, you do not need to install it.

 ### DevTools

 [DevTools][devtools] is an application designed to help you develop your app.
 It is also used to publish your app.
 It also comes preinstalled.